Learning To Sample From Diffusion Models Via Inverse Reinforcement Learning: Conclusion

+\paragraph{Discussion and limitations.} Our experiments suggest that learned samplers are most useful when the optimal intervention is state-dependent and difficult to summarize by a small hand-tuned schedule.
+This is visible for adaptive guidance and stochasticity injection, while the renoising results show that the benefit remains dataset- and strategy-dependent.
+The current framework also depends on discrete action-space design and can be sensitive to policy initialization.
+Future work should therefore study more robust initialization, continuous or adaptive action spaces, and extensions to stronger pretrained models and other generative processes.

-This work was granted access to the HPC resources of IDRIS under the allocations 2025-AD011016159R1, 2025-A0181016159 and 2025-AD011017138 made by GENCI and was supported by the PEPR Santé Numérique - SSF-ML-DH project.
+\begin{ack} This work was granted access to the HPC resources of IDRIS under the allocations 2025-AD011016159R1, 2025-A0181016159 and 2025-AD011017138 made by GENCI.
+This project was partly funded by the French government's Agence Nationale de la Recherche under the "France 2030" program (ANR-23-IACL-0008, PRAIRIE-PSAI and ANR-22-PESN-0014). \end{ack}